NCL

 To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights to Newcastle upon Tyne, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

-To get a below average price, you should book around 6 weeks before departure, which saves you about 40% compared to booking last minute.
-For the absolute cheapest price, our data suggests you should book 26 weeks before departure.
+To get a below average price, you should book around 1 week before departure.
+For the absolute cheapest price, our data suggests you should book 60 days before departure.

 Good to know - Cheap tickets to Newcastle upon Tyne